 Both HDDs and SSDs have their own advantages, despite fulfilling a very similar function.
 HDDs – as the more senior technology that's less in demand – are a bit cheaper than SSDs, and this gap may widen even further in the future.
 But that's not the only reason.

 As aforementioned, SSDs are the clear winners when it comes to speed.
-They take way less time to boot up, and everything from transferring files to general system speed is much, much quicker on SSDs.
+They take way less time to boot up and everything from transferring files to general system speed is much quicker on SSDs.
 They're also more energy-efficient (because they aren't spinning all the time) so use up less battery life.

-It's not really a problem for most people because we're so used to the low-level hum that most computers make, but SSDs are quieter from hard drives because they don't have moving parts that produce sounds.
+It's not really a problem for most people because we're so used to the low-level hum that most computers make, but SSDs are quieter than hard drives because they don't have moving parts that produce sounds.

-Cloud Backup options
+Cloud backup options

 Cloud backup, conversely, is designed to make new copies of files and will continuously back them up to the cloud, fulfilling the same function as a HDD.
 There are, broadly, three main types of cloud backup: